spring-attic/spring-xd/CONTRIBUTING.md

 Please refer back to this document as a checklist before issuing any pull request; this will save time for everyone!

+== Code of Conduct
+This project adheres to the Contributor Covenant link:CODE_OF_CONDUCT.adoc[code of conduct].
+By participating, you  are expected to uphold this code.
+Please report unacceptable behavior to spring-code-of-conduct@pivotal.io.

 ## Understand the basics

 Not sure what a *pull request* is, or how to submit one?
 Take a look at GitHub's excellent [help documentation][] first.